Spencerx/Reticulum/docs/manual/_sources/git.rst.txt

 **Accessing Repository Pages**

-Once the page server is running, you can access it from any Nomad Network client by connecting to the Nomad Network destination.
+Once the page node is running, you can access it from any Nomad Network client by connecting to the Nomad Network destination.
 The page node provides the following views:

 - **Front Page** - Lists all repository groups accessible to your identity
 - **Group Page** - Shows all repositories within a group